 Remember the phrase “It’s not what you know, but who you know?”
 I believe it originated in Hollywood, California as a rule for actors seeking fame.
 In truth, it can be applied to any industry.
-Renowned speaker John Maxwell shared in his book The 21 Irrefutable Laws of Leadership how Chic-Fil-A CEO Dan Cathy saved him years of networking by connecting Maxwell to his network.
+Case in point, renowned speaker John Maxwell shared in his book The 21 Irrefutable Laws of Leadership how Chick-Fil-A CEO Dan Cathy saved him years of networking by offering to connect Maxwell to his network.
 That’s certainly a “who you know” success story.

 Answer: Lead the initiative.

 Every year PR News Online issues several guides to help public relations practitioners polish their skills.
 One year, I submitted my name and content idea to be included in the Sixth edition of the PR News Crisis Management Guidebook.
 I was very humbled and excited to be selected.
 I also was astounded at the work required to create the content.
 This was a great investment of time for me, but at the end of the day, my name was listed along PR experts from Coca-Cola, T-Mobile, George Washington University and 46 others.
 I shared the guide as a success story across my channels, and PR News Online touted the guide with, “Fifty of the top crisis experts in the PR field as well as PR News editors contributed hard-earned crisis management wisdom to the latest edition of PR News’ Crisis Management Guidebook.”

 Using a version of this same concept, our firm helps professionals align with experts in the field by leading the initiative.

 Here’s an overview.